CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_exome/pipeline/Filtered.rst

 dbNSFP_SIFT_score = SIFT score - if a score is smaller than 0.05 the
 		  corresponding NS is predicted as 'D(amaging)';
 		  otherwise it is predicted as 'T(olerated)'
-FILTER = 'PASS' if the variant passes GATK's variant quality score
+CLNDBN = name of the disease (if any) to which the variant is relevant CLNORIGIN = type of variant eg. germine, somatic CLNSIG = clinical significance score according to ClinVar FILTER = 'PASS' if the variant passes GATK's variant quality score
        recalibration filter
 BaseQRankSum = u-based z-approximation from the Mann-Whitney Rank Sum